 Confidentiality: Grinnell College community members who are bound by confidentiality include medical and counseling staff from Student Health and Counseling Services (SHACS), chaplains, Ombuds, and trained Campus Advocates (i.e., DVA/SAC advocates).
 See also: Statutorily-Protected or -Designated Confidentiality.

 Consent: the Sexual Harassment and Misconduct Policy is based on affirmative consent.
 In the spring of 2012, the Grinnell College study body voted overwhelmingly to revise the Sexual Harassment and Misconduct policy to incorporate affirmative consent.
 Consent to engage in sexual activity must be given knowingly, voluntarily, and affirmatively.
-Consent to engage in sexual activity must exist from the beginning to end of each instance of sexual activity, and for each form of sexual contact.
+Consent to engage in sexual activity must exist from the beginning to end of each instance of the sexual activity, and for each form of sexual contact.
 Consent is demonstrated through mutually understandable words and/or clear, unambiguous actions that indicate a willingness to engage freely in sexual activity.
 Consent is active, not passive.

 - Each participant in a sexual encounter is expected to obtain and give consent to each act of sexual activity.
 Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.